-The Exchange proposes to add the Consolidated Audit Trail ("CAT") industry member compliance rules to the list of minor rule violations in IM-9216 and in Options 11, Section 1.
+The Exchange proposes to add the Consolidated Audit Trail ("CAT") industry member compliance rules to the list of minor rule violations in its rulebook.

-The text of the proposed rule change is available on the Exchange's website at https://listingcenter.nasdaq.com/rulebook/nasdaq/rules, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The text of the proposed rule change is available on the Exchange's website at https://listingcenter.nasdaq.com/rulebook/phlx/rules, at the principal office of the Exchange, and at the Commission's Public Reference Room.